 1. Once the required forms are received and approved as outlined above, you will receive an email from our office confirming your status.
 You are not registered until that happens; we appreciate your patience.
-Registration is a one-by-one manual process.
+Registration is a manual process and we complete it one-by-one.